BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 21	Gene description
 ```

-We will also need the file `BDGP6_genes.gtf` from previous session, so copy that into the `files` filder that we've just made.
+We will also need the file `BDGP6_genes.gtf` from previous session, so copy that into the `files` folder that we've just made.

 (Hint: Use `cp` for this)